Santa Ana (canton): Pre-Columbian History

+Colonization and Early History

-After Christopher Columbus' arrival on the Costa Rican coast in 1502, the Spanish made few expeditions into the region, with no permanent Spanish settlement existing in the region for nearly 60 years following Columbus' arrival.
-However in 1559, upon receiving a royal license from Philip II of Spain, the governor of Nicaragua, Juan de Cavallón y Arboleda, planned an effort to colonise the Costa Rican Caribbean coast.
+In 1559, upon receiving a royal license from Philip II of Spain, the governor of Nicaragua, Juan de Cavallón y Arboleda, planned an effort to colonize the Costa Rican Caribbean coast.
 Although this effort failed, in January 1561, alongside an expedition formed by 80 Spaniards, slaves and a large amount of livestock, Cavallón entered the region from Nicaragua, in another effort to settle and pacify the region.
-The expedition would pass near the modern-day location of Puntarenas, before marching further inland.
+The expedition would pass by Chomes, near the modern-day location of Puntarenas, before marching further inland.
 There, Cavallón would send out various hunting parties, one of which captured an indigenous Chorotega chief called Coyote.
 Subsequently, Coyote's subjects agreed to guide Cavallón further inland.
-From here, it is likely that the expedition followed the Central Valley's ridgelines, passing by the modern day location of Santiago de Puriscal, before entering the Santa Ana Valley.

 There, it is believed that Cavallón founded the settlement of Castillo de Garcimuñoz, which was named after his birthplace.
-It is believed to be the first permanent Spanish settlement in the region, as well as the first Spanish settlement in the Central Valley.
-However, the location of settlement has been debated, with some suggesting the location was further east, near modern day Desamparados.
-In 1562 however, Cavallón would leave the settlement, possibly discouraged by the lack of gold deposits in the region.
-He was replaced by veteran explorer Juan Vázquez de Coronado.
-By 1563, the settlement was mostly abandoned, with many inhabitants (including Coronado) moving further east, where Coronado would eventually found the city of Cartago.
-This was possibly done due to resistance from local tribes or possibly due to the lack of slave labour.
-Following Cavallón's settlement, another expedition led by Don Antonio de Pereira would reach as far as the Santa Ana mountains, a region now known as "El Alto de las Palomas" ("The Pigeon's Height").
+It is believed to have been the first permanent Spanish colony in the region and the Central Valley.
+The exact location of the colony has been debated however, with some theories suggesting the location was either by the Ciruelas River, in modern day Turrúcares, or near modern day Desamparados instead of the Santa Ana Valley.